-In Bernadette Meyer’s read of the 2026 Nantucket market, $5M remains a strong budget, but it is no longer an automatic entry point into the uppermost tier of island real estate.
+In Bernadette Meyer’s read of the 2026 Nantucket market, $5M remains a strong budget, but it is no longer an automatic entry point into the vacation home market.
 Today, that budget requires a more precise understanding of neighborhood, condition, renovation history, rental potential, and long-term value.

 For buyers, the better question is not simply, “What can I buy for $5M on Nantucket?”
 The more useful question is, “Where does $5M create the strongest fit for the way I want to live, invest, or spend time on the island?”